isomerpages/mlaw-ccpit/_speakers-and-moderators/0-opening-ceremony.md

     <div class="col">
     <p>
     <b class="speaker-name">Mr LUO Dongchuan </b><br>
-    <b>Deputy Secretary of CPC Fujian Provincial Committee, head of the Commission for Political and Legal Affairs of CPC Fujian Provincial Committee, Head of MSRCLD Leading Group, China </b> <br><br>
+    <b>Deputy Secretary and Head of the Commission for Political and Legal Affairs of CPC Fujian Provincial Committee; Head of MSRCLD Leading Group, China </b> <br><br>
     LUO Dongchuan, Deputy Secretary of CPC Fujian Provincial Committee, head of the Commission for Political and Legal Affairs of CPC Fujian Provincial Committee, and Head of MSRCLD Leading Group,China.
     </p>
     </div>